BuffaloWill/oxml_xxe/README.md

 # Developer Build

-OXML_XXE was re-written in Ruby using Sinatra, Bootstrap, and Haml.
+OXML_XXE was re-written in Ruby using Sinatra, Bootstrap, and Slim.
 Installation should be easy with Docker:

 1. Run `docker-compose up`
 2. Browse to http://localhost:4567/ to get started.